NebN/unraid-simple-monitoring-api/README.md

 > [!NOTE]
 > Avoid having both active at the same time, as they share the same port and would therefore be unable to start the HTTP service.

+> [!WARNING]
+> It is a good idea to switch back to the official build as soon as whatever fix you were testing is deployed to it.
+QA builds are unstable and are likely to not work correctly if you update them further.